Share this menu

 Rob Holmes (Chair, Audit and Finance Committee)

-Rob was appointed Director of Finance in 2014 having been in the deputy post since 1998 and joining the University in 1992.
-During that time he has been involved with finances across the institution from the early days of European funding and the acquisition of the Penryn Campus, the establishment of the joint venture, Falmouth Exeter Plus, the merger with Dartington College of Arts and in achieving University title.
+Rob is the Director of Finance, Audit and Risk (responsible for Finance, Legal and Compliance Services) at Falmouth University, having been the Director of Finance from 2016 and Deputy Director since 1998.
+During his time at Falmouth, he has been involved with finances across the institution from the early days of European funding and the acquisition of the Penryn campus, the establishment of the joint venture, Falmouth Exeter Plus, and the merger with Dartington College of Arts.

 Peter Davies

 Peter has previously been Vice Chair of the SW Regional Advisory Board of the National Trust and been chair of Trustees at the Hall for Cornwall, a non-executive Director and Chair of three NHS Trusts and was Director of Personnel and Chief Executive of Cornwall County Council retiring in 2002.
-Peter was appointed MBE in 2009 for services to the community in Cornwall and he is also Vice Lord Lieutenant of Cornwall.
+Peter was appointed MBE in 2009 for services to the community in Cornwall and a former Vice Lord Lieutenant of Cornwall.

 Coralie Green